HMS Warspite (1807)

 HMS Warspite was a 74-gun third-rate ship of the line of the Royal Navy, launched in 1807.
 She served in the Napoleonic Wars and was decommissioned in 1815.
-After conversion to a 76-gun ship in 1817 she circumnavigated the world, visiting Australia.
+She was re-rated as a 76-gun ship in 1817 and then circumnavigated the world from 1826 to 1827, visiting Australia.
 She was cut down to a single decker 50-gun frigate in 1840 and was decommissioned in 1846.
-She was lent as a boys' training ship to The Marine Society and was lost to fire in 1876.
+She was lent as a boys' training ship to the Marine Society and was lost to fire in 1876.

 Design and construction

 After a long delay due to shortage of timber, Warspite was launched on 16 November 1807 at Chatham and commissioned by Sir Henry Blackwood, Admiral Lord Nelson's 'favourite frigate captain'.
 She was designed by Sir John Henslow as one of the large class 74s, and was the second, and last, ship of a class of two (the other being Colossus).
 As a large '74', she carried 24-pounder guns on her upper gun deck instead of the 18 pdrs found on the middling and common class 74s.